-Logos are an essential part of your company’s brand identity.
-With one look, a logo can make a lasting impact on your customer or no impact at all.
+Your logo is an essential part of your company’s brand identity.
+With one look, a logo can create a lasting impression on your customers or have no impact at all.
 Ideally, your logo is shorthand for what your brand represents.

 This unique ability is what makes logo design – a seemingly small piece of creative work – so immensely important.